Appclusive/Net.Appclusive.Docs/docs/index.md

 Copyright 2013-2017 [d-fens GmbH](http://d-fens.net), General-Guisan-Strasse 6, CH-6300 Zug, Switzerland

-Appclusive is a registered trademark in [Switzerland](https://www.swissreg.ch/srclient/tm/691777) and/or other countries.
+Appclusive and the Appclusive logo are a registered trademark in [Switzerland](https://www.swissreg.ch/srclient/tm/691777) and/or other countries.